tyler-green-da/ai-news-digest-agent/README.md

 This project involved significant real-world problem-solving:

 * **AI Unpredictability:** A core challenge was handling the AI's tendency to not always return perfectly structured JSON.
 The final code was engineered to be highly resilient, able to parse data even if the AI's output format varied slightly.
-* **Advanced Prompt Engineering:** Moving from simple summarization to a curated digest required iteratively refining the AI prompts.
+* **Advanced Prompt Engineering:** Moving from simple summarisation to a curated digest required iteratively refining the AI prompts.
 I had to "train" the AI to act as a critical editor by giving it specific instructions on how to distribute its importance scores, transforming it from a simple tool into a system with judgment.
 * **Data Integrity:** Early versions of the workflow failed because they used the article `title` as a unique ID.
 I discovered the AI would subtly rephrase titles, breaking the matching logic.
 The solution was to re-architect the workflow to use the article's URL (`link`) as a stable, immutable identifier, a key principle in data engineering.

 ## 🔮 Future Improvements